Sergio Busquets has announced that he’ll be leaving Barcelona this summer after 18 glittering years with the club.

-But if Messi finds himself leaving the club for nothing, he would not be the first modern legend to do so.
-We take a look at 11 other Barcelona icons that left on a free transfer…
+But he’s not the first modern legend to do so.
+We take a look at 12 other Barcelona icons that also left on a free transfer…

 He even came close to displacing the Messi-Ronaldo Ballon d’Or duopoly in 2010 and 2012.